On a Sunday afternoon in La Paz, I went to San Pedro Prison.

 And now, he’s organizing prison tours – with the help of the prison governor, who he pays-off with tourist dollars.

-He’s managed to shorten the last 4 years to 1.5 with his San Pedro Prison tour.
+So far, he’s managed to shorten the last 4 years to 1.5 with his prison tours.

-This guy lived in the elite ghetto of lawyers gone wrong, Mafia and drug barons busted.
+Fernando lived in the elite ghetto of corrupt lawyers, mafia and drug barons busted.

 The richest guy in the prison was a mafia boss busted with 4 tons of coke, he lived on the top floor.